VSatyaRC/VSatyaRC/README.md

 ### Hi there 👋

+### I'm a Full Stack Developer in Java tech stack.
+I primarily develop using Java, Spring framework, MongoDb, MySQL.Also ability to develop Android apps end to end.

 <!--
 **VSatyaRC/VSatyaRC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.